 Our plan has free interpreter services available to answer questions from non-English speaking members.
-We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
+We can also give you information in braille, in large print at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Member Services.